akrai37/mozambique-app-269/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+Lib File hierarchy
+This offline-first Flutter application uses Hive to store its data locally, and Firestore to sync updates.

+/lib/models             The blueprints for Hive objects (ie. category, vocab, q&a, quiz, conversation) /lib/repositories       The functions that update/retrieve the Hive data directly /lib/viewmodel          The bridge between model & view: functions that use the repositories to update the views /lib/assets             The misc data, image, and audio files that will be intitially bundled with the project to ensure the users have access even
+                        without internet connection in the beginning; syncing with Firestore will update these